Ihr Browser ist veraltet. Bitte aktualiseren Sie auf Edge, Chrome, Firefox.

 Nest Margarethenstrasse, Basel

-For the Nest Sammelstiftung, existing office spaces in the shell are converted for initial letting as part of a repositioning.
-The office and commercial spaces are for companies of different sizes, offer innovative forms of work and support community building.
+As part of a repositioning project for the Nest Sammelstiftung, existing office space in the shell of the building was converted for initial letting.
+The office and commercial space is suitable for companies of different sizes, offers innovative forms of work and supports the community building.

-In Basel, another project is being implemented for the ecological-ethical pension fund Nest Sammelstiftung: The expansion of three floors in Margarethenstrasse.
-A total of 1,465 m2 of office space and 400 m2 of commercial space on the ground floor will be created.
+In Basel, another project was realised for the ecologically ethical Nest Sammelstiftung pension fund: The extension of three floors in Margarethenstrasse.
+A total of 1,465 m2 of office space and 400 m2 of commercial space on the ground floor were created.

 In order to make the space attractive, not only was the interior design developed, but the marketing strategy was also optimised in close cooperation with the client and Inspire 529.
 Prior to planning, it was defined who the future users would be and what their needs would be.
 The values of the new tenants and the use of the ground floor should be in line with the principles of the foundation.